korpsvart/TabMaker/readme.md

   - `tuning.js`: contains standard guitar tuning
   - `misc.js`: other miscellaneous functions

-The most important utility functions are lated described in detail in the [Documentation](#documentation) section.
+The most important utility functions are described later in the [Documentation](#documentation) section.

 ## Usage